dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

 ### Reindexing One Index At A Time

 When there isn't enough space to accomodate duplicate data for all the indices, then we will multiplex, reindex and swap one index at a time.
-Then we will turn off multiplexer and swap the index and delete the older index.
-And we will repeat the process for all the indices as described below.
+Then we will turn off the multiplexer, swap the index, and delete the older index.
+We will then repeat this process for all of the indices as described below.

-1. To turn on multiplexer one index at a time, repeat the following steps by replacing <index_cname> with following values one by one :
+1. To turn on multiplexer one index at a time, repeat the following steps by replacing <index_cname> with the following values

     ```
     'apps', 'cases', 'case_search', 'domains', 'forms', 'groups', 'sms', 'users'